vivienfanghuagood/sglang/README_PR.md

 # PR: Add triton_sparse backend for NSA (Native Sparse Attention)

 ## Summary
 This PR adds a Triton-based sparse attention kernel (`triton_sparse`) as an alternative backend for NSA in sglang.
-The implementation is optimized for AMD GPUs (MI355, CDNA4) and provides **1.3x speedup** over TileLang in kernel benchmarks.
+The implementation is optimized for AMD GPUs (MI355, CDNA4) and provides:
+- **1.3x speedup** in offline kernel benchmarks
+- **1.4x speedup** for 16K input in end-to-end serving (TTFT)

 ## Performance Results